Golang-Tanzania/azampay/README.md

 [AzamPay](https://developerdocs.azampay.co.tz/redoc) is specialized in the development of end-to-end online payment management solutions for companies operating in East Africa.
 They provide an API which allows developers to integrate their system's to Azampay's gateway.

-This is a Golang wrapper which significantly simplifies access and integration to Azampay's gateway.
+This is a Golang package which significantly simplifies access and integration to Azampay's gateway.

 <p align="center">
 <img src="./assets/azampay-api-flow.svg">